 - Fluid retention surrounding the muscle tissue

 - Muscle spasms

 You certainly don't want to cause more harm than good.
 Without an in-person evaluation, the exact reason behind your soreness cannot be determined.
 As your soreness cannot be safely assessed via the internet, specific recommendations cannot be made as to whether stretching would be appropriate under your current conditions.
 It's safe to say some soreness may be due to the new way you are using some of the muscles, though if any action causes sever pain you should stop the activity and seek guidance from your health care provider.
 Allowing a day of rest between stretching and yoga activities can help your muscles recover and support your overall goals.
 If you have only minor muscle soreness, consider using static stretching.

 Static stretching is a type of stretch that's recommended to alleviate muscle soreness.
-It involves holding a stretch for 2 minutes, resting for a minute, and then holding another 2-minute stretch.
+It involves holding a stretch for two minutes, resting for a minute, and then holding another two-minute stretch.
 To do this, position your body so that the joint involved is stabilized, placing the muscle at its greatest possible length.
 For example, your knee needs to be straight, not bent, if you are stretching your hamstring muscles (located at the back of the upper leg).
 Whether you carry out the stretch in a standing position, sitting upright, or lying on your back depends on your flexibility and how the stretch feels to you.
-If you are going to stretch, always warm up beforehand — such as by walking for at least 5 minutes.
+If you are going to stretch, always warm up beforehand — such as by walking for at least five minutes.
 (You can do this in place, if you don't feel like walking around the block.)
 Static stretching causes little to no muscle contraction, and certainly no pain.
 Avoid bouncing motions — they cause the muscle to contract, inflicting pain.